shpi/zero_avr_firmware_culfw/README.md

 # zero_avr_firmware_culfw
 CULFW V1.67 modified for SHPI

-U need an CC1101 radio module connected to SHPI.
-Make sure u added an antenna (simple wire antenna soldered to marked circle  is enough) and checked soldering joints for shorts!
+You need an CC1101 radio module connected to SHPI.
+Make sure you've added an antenna (a simple wire antenna soldered to the marked orange circle is sufficient) and check the solder joints for shorts.

 ![Installed CC1101 one SHPI.zero prototype](radiomodule.jpg)